 Want to keep your kids reading over the summer?
 How about joining a free summer reading program or two!?
-My kids loved the free books so we used to do more than one program.
+My kids loved the free books so we participated in more than one program.
 I especially recommend programs that reward with BOOKS not food.

 But first, you might want to know about these Imagination Soup resources: